The biggest difference is "under the bonnet" in that the QC6 and QC7 garden studios comply with building regulations.

 Lots of suppliers now make the "no maintenance required" claim but simply ask to see one of their garden rooms which is 5 years old and had no painting or staining.
 It will look extremely weathered.
 We stopped supplying timber garden rooms in January 2012 for this reason.

 The QCB is portable so you can take it with you if you move home or sell it on if your circumstances change.

 It is fully insulated with 90mm of ecotherm and complies with permitted development so you don't need approval from your council to install it.

 It has "A" rated double glazed sealed units which are equivalent to triple glazing.

 Insurance rated multi-point door locks.

-The UK's biggest selling contemporary garden office.
+It is the UK's biggest selling contemporary garden office.

 No - the price does not include connection of the mains electric to your Garden Studio/Office/Annexe.

 Having said that, Rob Booth (Alex twin brother) can organise your armoured mains connection for £800, up to 40 metres and including part p certification.
 (Please note though that this does not include the digging of a trench, if this is required).